 A person is guilty of endangering the welfare of a child or incompetent if he knowingly endangers the welfare of a child under 18 years of age or of an incompetent person by purposely violating a duty of care, protection or support he owes to such child or incompetent, or by inducing such child or incompetent to engage in conduct that endangers his health or safety.

-By caring for the three young children at her job and for driving with her five-year-old daughter in the vehicle while impaired, Lever is believed to have violated her duty of care.
+By caring for the three young children at the person's job and for driving with the five-year-old daughter in the vehicle while impaired, they are believed to have violated their duty of care.
 In New Hampshire each minor under the age of 18 that is involved in a case of endangering a child will result in an additional charge.
-Hence, Lever was also charged with 4 counts of endangering a minor.
+Hence, the person was also charged with 4 counts of endangering a minor.

-If you find yourself facing charges for aggravated DWI or any type of child endangerment offense, contact the New Hampshire defense attorney as soon as possible.
+If you find yourself facing charges for aggravated DWI or any type of child endangerment offense, contact our office as soon as possible to speak with one of our defense attorneys.

 Comments